-Located in Arroyo Hondo, New Mexico (USA) Mindful Frontiers welcomes a mindful future, one child, one family, one adult, one educator, one present moment at a time.
-Reaching out to the global community to offer mindful meditation guidance, courses and support.
+Located in northern New Mexico (USA), Mindful Frontiers welcomes a mindful future; one child, family, adult, educator; one present moment at a time.
+Offering guidance, online courses, and mindfulness and meditation coaching.

 Some days are boring while others are exciting and full of activities.